 While these statements sound really enticing, it is important to use caution and evaluate each claim with a healthy amount of criticism.

-Let’s go over the important concepts about SEO and ranking in Google.
+Let’s go over the important concepts about SEO and improving search engine rankings.
 That way you can evaluate each company that makes this claim.

 What does it actually mean when they promise to “increase your rank to #1?”